swcarpentry/website/_posts/2017/10/2017-10-18-call-new-joint-board.md

 title: "Call for Nominations to Joint Board"
 date: 2017-10-18
 time: "18:00:00"
-category: ["Carpentries", "Merger", "Steering Committee", "Board"]
+tags: ["Carpentries", "Merger", "Steering Committee", "Board"]
 ---

 ### EDITED 2017-11-07: Board of Directors is a legal term and can't be used for a sponsored project.
 Changed to "Steering Committee"